mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 staff user, when logged in, will then only see reports within those categories.
 This is useful where a staff user only deals with reports of a specific type.

+#### Removing staff status from accounts

+To remove the staff status from an account visit the user page and uncheck the ‘staff’ checkbox.
+To prevent a user from logging in uncheck the ‘email verified’ checkbox.

+You can do this in bulk on the Users screen by selecting the checkbox next to the user's name on the users page, selecting the ‘Remove staff permission’ checkbox and clicking submit.

+Note that if a user has access to the email address associated with an account they can re-enable their account, but will not have staff permissions.

 #### Removing accounts

 To remove an account, the Administrator-level member of staff should make contact with